 As 4K UHD (2160p) dash cams have entered the market, we know it’d be easy to fall victim to the specsmanship of a higher-res image.
 From what we’ve seen so far the gain in detail can vary, but the storage investment is consistently heavy: four times the storage of 1080p, or around 1GB for every three minutes of video.
 For most purposes,1080p is the more frugal everyday choice.
-Don’t avoid 4K UHD, but read the reviews first so you know whether the cost is justified.
+Don’t avoid 4K UHD (our favorite is below), but read the reviews first so you know whether the cost is justified.

 Best dash cam overall

 Nextbase has just raised the bar for 4K UHD quality and features in a dash cam.
 Not only does the new 622GW accept the company’s versatile rear view modules, it takes the most realistic, detailed night videos we’ve ever seen—by far.
 Throw in drive mapping, a wonderful 3-inch display, plus emergency response to accidents, and you have a new big kahuna.
 Read our full review.

 Dash cams are all about capturing the action, and few do it better than the front/interior Cobra SC 201 Smart Dash Cam (currently $179.95 on Amazon).
 The exterior night video, especially, is unsurpassed in its ability to show details in dark surroundings and it offers a laundry list of features including GPS and cloud uploads.
 The company even includes a 16GB SD card.
 It’s well worth the money for what you get—just don’t try to use the cloud functionality with an old Android phone.
 Read our full review.

 The Vantrue OnDash N1 Pro is our new favorite low-cost dash cam.
 It’s compact, light, relatively inexpensive, takes good video under all conditions, and has a real battery to keep running if the 12-volt fails.
 Read our full review.